 The Petrodollar Story

 In 1974, the US and Saudi Arabia closed a secret deal and kept it quiet for over 40 years.
-The most important handshake in history and a few select people made sure it stayed that way.
+The most important handshake in history — and a select few made sure it stayed that way.